oVirt/ovirt-site/source/feature/design-for-multiple-storage-domains.html.md

 #### Workflow Changes

-1. Add a VM
+*   Add a VM
-2. Import a VM
+*   Import a VM
-3. Add Disk to VM
+*   Add Disk to VM
-4. Import VM Template
+*   Import VM Template
-5. Move Disk
+*   Move Disk
-6. Create VM from Template
+*   Create VM from Template
-7. Create template from VM
+*   Create template from VM
+*   Clone template

 ### REST Design (Modeling)

 This section describes the REST design for this feature.

-1. Add a VM
+*   Add a VM
-2. Import a VM
+*   Import a VM
-3. Add Disk to VM
+*   Add Disk to VM
-4. Import VM Template
+*   Import VM Template
-5. Move Disk
+*   Move Disk
-6. Create VM from Template
+*   Create VM from Template
-7. Create template from VM
+*   Create template from VM
+*   Clone template

 ### Backend